 DMD.
-Our lead program, with a pipeline of eight product candidates, focuses on the development of disease-modifying therapeutic candidates for DMD, a rare genetic muscle-wasting disease caused by the absence of dystrophin, a protein necessary for muscle function.
-Currently, there are no approved disease-modifying therapies for DMD in the U.S. If we are successful in our development efforts, eteplirsen, our lead DMD product candidate, and our follow-on exon-skipping DMD candidates will address a severe and unmet medical need.
+Our lead program, with a pipeline of ten product candidates, focuses on the development of disease-modifying therapeutic candidates for DMD, a rare genetic muscle-wasting disease caused by the absence of dystrophin, a protein necessary for muscle function.
+Currently, there are no approved disease-modifying therapies for DMD in the U.S. If we are successful in our development efforts, eteplirsen, our lead DMD product candidate, and our follow-on exon-skipping DMD candidates would address an unmet medical need.
 We are in the process of conducting several studies with eteplirsen and our follow-on DMD candidates including:

+Eteplirsen

-- Study 4658-202 ("Study 202") an ongoing U.S. open label extension study with more than 168 weeks of data collected to date (an extension of our initial Phase IIb clinical trial which was completed in 2011).
-After more than three years of treatment with eteplirsen, results of the 6-minute walk test ("6MWT") at 168 weeks showed continued ambulation across all patients evaluable on the test, however all patients showed a decline in distance walked on this measure since the week 144 time point.
-In addition, a continued stability of respiratory muscle function was observed, as assessed by pulmonary function tests and measures including maximum inspiratory pressure ("MIP"), maximum expiratory pressure ("MEP") and forced vital capacity ("FVC"); - Study 4658-301 ("Study 301") a confirmatory U.S. study, started in 2014, with a treated arm evaluating the safety and efficacy of eteplirsen in ambulatory DMD patients amenable to exon-51 skipping and an untreated concurrent control arm with patients that are not amenable to exon-51 skipping;
+- Study 4658-US-202 ("Study 202") an ongoing U.S. open label extension of our initial Phase IIb clinical trial which was completed in 2012, with over four and a half years of data collected as of February 2016 (inclusive of the primary study); - Study 4658-301/PROMOVI ("Study 301") a confirmatory U.S. study, started in 2014, with a treated arm evaluating the safety and efficacy of eteplirsen in ambulatory DMD patients amenable to exon-51-skipping and an untreated concurrent control arm with patients that are not amenable to exon-51-skipping; - Study 4658-204 ("Study 204") a U.S. study, started in 2014, evaluating the safety and tolerability of eteplirsen in patients with advanced stage DMD; and - Study 4658-203 ("Study 203") a U.S. study, started in 2015, evaluating the safety and tolerability of eteplirsen in patients with early stage DMD.

+Follow-on Exons

-- Study 4658-204 ("Study 204") a U.S. study, started in 2014, evaluating the safety and tolerability of eteplirsen in patients with advanced stage DMD: - Study 4658-203 ("Study 203") a U.S. study, expected to start in 2015, evaluating the safety and tolerability of eteplirsen in patients with early stage DMD; - SKIP-NMD Exon 53 Study a European Union ("E.U.") study we are conducting in collaboration with a consortium of scientific, clinical and industrial partners in the E.U.
-Part I of the study, started in 2014, is a dose titration, placebo-controlled study evaluating the safety, tolerability and pharmacokinetics of SRP-4053.
-The focus of the planned Part II of the study will be to evaluate the safety and efficacy of SRP-4053 in patients with DMD amenable to exon 53 skipping.
+• Study 4053-101 ("SKIP-NMD") - a European Union ("E.U.") study we are conducting in collaboration with a consortium of scientific, clinical and industrial partners in the E.U.
+Part I of the study, started in 2014, is a dose titration,

+- placebo-controlled study, evaluating the safety, tolerability and pharmacokinetics of SRP-4053.
+Part II of the study, started in 2015, evaluates the safety and efficacy of SRP-4053 in patients with DMD amenable to exon 53 skipping; - Study 4045-101 a randomized, double-blind, placebo-controlled, dose-titration study in the U.S., started in 2015, evaluating the safety, tolerability and pharmacokinetics of SRP-4045 in advanced-stage patients with DMD amenable to exon 45 skipping, followed by an open-label safety and efficacy evaluation.

-In addition, we are currently working towards starting a confirmatory study in 2015 for eteplirsen, evaluating the safety and efficacy of our product candidates designed to skip exons 45 and 53.
-We plan to submit an NDA for eteplirsen for the treatment of DMD by mid-year 2015, subject to and pending any additional discussions with, or feedback or requests from, the FDA, our ability to satisfactorily respond to FDA requests and the favorability of additional information and data we collect to support an eteplirsen NDA submission.
+In addition, we are currently working towards starting a second confirmatory study to support eteplirsen approval in 2016, which will evaluate the safety and efficacy of our product candidates designed to skip exons 45 and 53.
+We have satisfactorily responded to the FDA's inquiries on preclinical data for this study relating our exon-53 product candidate.

 Infectious Diseases.

+Anti-virals.
 The antisense technology platform has been applied to the development of potential therapeutics for Ebola and Marburg hemorrhagic fever and pandemic H1N1 influenza viral infections.
-Though our original discovery and development contracts from the Department of Defense ("DoD") are no longer active, we are active partners with the National Institutes of Health ("NIH") National Institute of Allergy and Infectious Diseases ("NIAID") for continued development of our influenza product candidate, and, if funding opportunities are secured, will continue developing the hemorrhagic fever virus countermeasures.
-Following encouraging preclinical results, in February 2012, we announced Phase I results for the Ebola and Marburg and influenza product candidates, which showed no clinical or toxicologic safety concerns.
+Though our original discovery and development contracts from the Department of Defense ("DoD") are no longer active, we remain active partners with the National Institutes of Health ("NIH") and the National Institute of Allergy and Infectious Diseases ("NIAID") for continued development of our influenza product candidate.
+Following encouraging preclinical results, in February 2012, we announced Phase I results for the Ebola, Marburg and influenza product candidates which appeared to be well tolerated and showed no drug-associated safety findings in the human study subjects.
 All three product candidates use our PMOplus® technology.
-We are currently exploring possibilities for funding, collaboration and other avenues to support further development of these Ebola, Marburg and influenza product candidates; however, if we do not succeed in these efforts, we will likely curtail their further development.
+We are open to partnership possibilities and other avenues to support further development of these Ebola, Marburg and influenza product candidates; however, if we do not succeed in these efforts, we will likely curtail their further development.